indiana-university/rivet-docs/content/components/layout/box.md

 </div>
 {{< /example >}}

-## Box Variants
+## Colored box variant
-The Box component also supports colored variants based on Rivet's alert color naming conventions.
+The box component also supports colored variants based on Rivet's alert color naming conventions.

-### Box variant usage
-The colored Box variants should be used sparingly and **only to indicate some sort of state** (error, warning, success, etc.) or call out important information in your application.
+The colored box variants should be used sparingly and only to indicate some sort of state (error, warning, success, etc.) or call out important information in your application.

 There are four colored box variants that follow Rivet's alert color naming convention: